peteruche21/EXM-kanban/README.md

 - step 3

-setup up the NFT pass contract.
+Setup up the NFT pass contract.
 We will be using **goerli** because whal3s NFT validation surpports just a few chains for now.
 Ensure that you have your **private key**, **goerli rpc** and **etherscan api key** in your environment variables.
 Follow this [guide]("https://book.getfoundry.sh/getting-started/installation") if you don't have foundry installed.

-you can obtain a free _RPC NODE URL_ from [quicknode]("https://www.quicknode.com/")
+You can obtain a free _RPC NODE URL_ from [quicknode]("https://www.quicknode.com/")

 ```sh
 yarn forge:clean